petitatelier/data-streams/packages/osc-stream/README.md

 Listening for OSC over UDP on `0.0.0.0:7400` Broadcasting OSC over UDP to `192.168.178.29:7500` Local host reachable at: [ en0: `192.168.178.47` ]
 …
 ```

-And if you were using the TouchOSC _remote controller app_, you would
+And if you were using the popular [TouchOSC](https://hexler.net/software/touchosc)
-consequently configure it as following:
+_remote OSC controller app_, you would consequently configure it as following:

 <img height="400" alt="TouchOSC configuration · Screencopy"
   src="../../demos/images/touchosc-config.png">